2024–25 Minnesota State Mavericks men's ice hockey season: Playoffs

-Bemidji State was next on the list for Minnesota State and, once again, Zach Krajnik put his stamp on the match.
-He opened the scoring with his 5th goal of the postseason while Alex Tracy made sure it stood as the winning goal.
-MSU scored three more times for good measure and progressed to the championship match.
+Bemidji State was next for Minnesota State.
+Zach Krajnik opened the scoring with his 5th goal of the postseason while Alex Tracy blocked every opposing shot.
+MSU scored three more times and progressed to the championship match.
 While the team was still one game away from a championship, the Mavericks became the first team in the country to receive an automatic bid thanks to a confluence of events.
 St. Thomas was the team's opponent in the championship game.
 However, because the Tommies had recently transitioned from Division III, they were not yet eligible for the NCAA tournament.
 This meant that even if Minnesota State did not win the conference championship, they would still receive the CCHA's automatic qualifier.
 This did not stop the team from playing hard in the match and the two teams exchanged leads in the second period.
-Krajnik again got onto the scoresheet, this time with an assist, but it was Murr's goal midway through the third period that proved to be the difference-maker.
-The defenseman was named Tournament MVP for his efforts and sent the Mavericks to the nationals in style.
+Krajnik again got onto the scoresheet, this time with an assist, but it was Murr's goal midway through the third period that proved to be the winning shot.
+The defenseman was named Tournament MVP for his efforts and sent the Mavericks to the nationals.

-Due to the team's poor strength of schedule, Minnesota state was rated 14th in the field of 16, however, due to seeding requirements they were moved into the Fargo regional and set against NCHC champion, Western Michigan.
-MSU was at a significant disadvantage in terms of firepower as the Broncos had the #2 offense in the nation, however, the Mavericks were able to respond with the nation's top defense.
-The two clashed in a physical game that saw very few penalties, however, WMU was able to draw first blood early in the second on the power play.
-Minnesota State was able to get their chances on the Broncos' net and eventually managed to break through early in the third thanks to Kaden Bohlsen finishing off a combination from the two top playoff performers, Krajnik and Murr.
-Western ramped up the pressure and kept MSU hemmed in their own end for long stretches in the third and overtime but Tracy and the defense held.
+Due to the team's poor strength of schedule, Minnesota state was rated 14th in the field of 16, however, due to seeding requirements they were moved into the Fargo regional and set against NCHC champion Western Michigan.
+MSU was at a disadvantage, as the Broncos had the #2 offense in the nation.
+However, the Mavericks were able to respond with the nation's top defense.
+The two clashed in a physical game that saw few penalties, however, WMU scored early in the second on a power play.
+Minnesota State eventually managed to break through early in the third thanks to Kaden Bohlsen finishing off a combination from the two top playoff performers, Krajnik and Murr.
+Western kept MSU hemmed in their own end for long stretches in the third and overtime, but Tracy and the defense held.
 In the second overtime, Luc Wilson nearly won it for the Mavericks after a turnover in the Broncos' end but he had the puck knocked off his stick at the last moment.
-Unfortunately, that was as close as MSU got to a win and Western was able to finally solve Tracy a few minutes later on a scramble in front.
+Western scored the winning goal a few minutes later on a scramble in front.